Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 **Forms**
 - A form that allows users to get in contact with the group for booking or information, by leaving their name and email address and the reason for contacting.
 - A form that allows the user to sign up to the email newsletter of the group by leaving their name and email address.

-- **Google maps** to provide the user with a location of the group.

 ## **Features left to implement**

-- A Search bar for user to search information more quick.
+- A Search bar for users to search information more quickly.
-- The option to buy a song or album
+- The option to buy a song or album.
-- A blog
+- A blog.
 - The option to pay directly.
 - functional buttons/forms, pending on learning Javascript.